Transposing Data for Business Intelligence

 4. Explode Attributes

 To the Tester Passed port attach an AttributeExploder.
-Open up the parameters for AttributeExploder, change Keep Attributes to Yes.
+Open the parameters for AttributeExploder and change 'Keep Attributes' to 'Yes'.
 The AttributeExploder will help us turn the attribute names (columns) into attribute values (rows).
-It creates one feature for each attribute value from the spreadsheet with a new pair of attributes (attribute name/attribute value).
+It creates one feature for each attribute value from the spreadsheet, paired with a new attribute (attribute name/attribute value).
 Attribute names become attribute values.

 5. Keep Attributes

 Add an AttributeKeeper, as we only want to keep a selection of attributes.
-Set Attributes to Keep to A, which represents statistic type, _attr_name, which represents the Vancouver area boundaries, and _attr_value, which represents the population totals.
+Set Attributes to Keep to A, which represents the statistic type, _attr_name, which represents the Vancouver area boundaries, and _attr_value, which represents the population totals.

 6. Remove Unwanted Values

-Another Tester is used to filter out the unwanted attribute values such as format attributes.
+Another Tester is used to filter out the unwanted attribute values, such as format attributes.

 Test Clauses:

-Left Value Operator Right Value
+Left ValueOperatorRight Value

 7. Cleanup Attributes